When can I show up?

 There are parking lots at the foot of the hill, but those rarely suffice for the number of people we expect, but we have another space available in the close by "Gewerbegebiet Nord" (a local commercial area), on the parking site of Moebel Ruesen.
 These can be reached within 15 minutes on foot.
-Due to the high deman, we have to charge a parking fee, parking tickets are available in our shop.
+Due to the high demand, we have to charge a parking fee, further info can be found here.
 Please car pool, if you can.

 When you park your car, please always double check you're parking in a zone where parking is allowed.
 Parking on the hill is not possible, because of the hill's status as landscape protection area.
 If we decided to break the rule and let you drive up the hill, this would mark the final year of the DOA.
 Also we just couldn't fit as many tents on the hill if you all brought your car up.

 You can either walk up the hill or use our shuttle service.
 Once you've made it up the hill, you won't have to do that much walking: Everything is close by and of course there will be food.
 You'll even get to read something: our magazine - for free of course.

 How do I get up the hill?
 You better have a cable car!

 Actually this was discussed a couple of years ago, but never happened.
 You can walk up the hill or use the shuttle service, which also transports your luggage - not your crates, kegs or any other form of beer.
 It just doesn't make sense to get that stuff up the hill, since we sell ice-cold beer at really cheap price.

 A walk up the hill takes the average person about 15 minutes.